 Again, NICE recommends that anyone with pre-eclampsia gets reviewed at 6 weeks to make sure the high blood pressure and the protein in the urine have gone away.
 They also need to be counselled about their long term risks.’

-Are there any long term implications?
+Are there any long term implications of pre-eclampsia?

 Having had pre-eclampsia you are more at risk long term of developing high blood pressure and kidney disease in later life.
 You are also more at risk of a reoccurrence in subsequent pregnancies.